chabou/hyper-pane/README.md

 ### Focus on mouse hover

 Set `config.paneNavigation.focusOnMouseHover` to `true` and focus will change when mouse cursor enters into an another pane.

+### Maximize a pane

+You can temporarily maximize pane with `meta+enter` (or your configured key) and restore it with the same key.
+You can have one maximized pane per tab.